Degrees

 Dissertation

-Dissertation Seminar
+Exit Seminar

 All students must present a Ph.D. dissertation research seminar before they file the dissertation with Graduate Studies.
+This exit seminar is not a dissertation defense.